-The costs of not treating perinatal mental illnesses effectively are significant.
+The human and economic cost of not treating perinatal mental health problems effectively is significant.

-Untreated perinatal mental illnesses have a wide range of effects on the mental and physical health of women, their children, partners and significant others, meaning insufficient support is a major public health concern
+Untreated perinatal mental health problems have a wide range of effects on the mental and physical health of women, their babies, partners and loved ones, meaning insufficient support is a major public health concern.

 The costs of undiagnosed or untreated perinatal mental health problems include:

-perinatal mental illness can cause intense, debilitating, isolating and often frightening suffering for women.
+Perinatal mental health problems can cause intense, debilitating, isolating and often frightening suffering for women.

-perinatal mental illness can have a long-term impact on a woman’s self-esteem and relationships with partners and family members.
+Perinatal mental health problems can have a long-term impact on a woman’s self-esteem and relationships with partners and family members.

-in severe cases, perinatal mental illness can be life-threatening: suicide is one of the leading causes of death for women in the UK during the perinatal period.
+In severe cases, perinatal mental health problems can be life-threatening.
+In the UK, suicide is one of the leading causes of maternal death in the first postnatal year.